HackingEDU/app/README.md

 git remote add prod james@107.170.247.179:app
 ```
 Now you can just `git push prod master` on your local repo to deploy without ssh-ing in.
 Thank git hooks for this.
- - Option 2: Ssh into my server
+ - Option 2: If the changes don't propogate on the live server
 ```bash
 ssh james@107.170.247.179
 ```
 and ask me for the password.
 The repo is located at /home/james/app.
 Just `git pull` to update it.
+You may need to restart the app with `pm2 restart server.js`.